-Name Function For further information, see Part of the service in § ProRail ERTMS Integration Lab (PREI) Performance of (chain) integration tests between ERTMS on-board equipment and ERTMS trackside equipment in the ProRail ERTMS Integration Lab (PREI) with the aim of eliminating compatibility risks.
+Name Function For further information, see Part of the service in § NEO Simulation Carrying out a simulation for testing innovations with the aim of improving train running.
+Appendix 23 - 8 5.5.2 ProRail ERTMS Integration Lab (PREI) Performance of (chain) integration tests between ERTMS on-board equipment and ERTMS trackside equipment in the ProRail ERTMS Integration Lab (PREI) with the aim of eliminating compatibility risks.
 Appendix 23 - 38 5.5.2 Capacity requests Donna Planning and requesting train paths, shunting paths and stabling capacity for the basic hour pattern, standard week and specific days.
 Appendix 23 - 9 4.2.3 5.3.1 Order Portal Submission of capacity requests for train paths in the Netherlands.
 Appendix 23 - 10 4.2.3 4.8 5.3.1 6.2.4 Mijn Treinen Overview of all freight transport operator related scheduled trains for the next 24 hours.
 With the possibility for the railway undertaking to perform certain interventions.
-Appendix 23 - 48 5.3.1 Path Coordination System (PCS, via RailNetEurope) Submission of international capacity request and receiving capacity offers.
+Appendix 23 - 49 5.3.1 Path Coordination System (PCS, via RailNetEurope) Submission of international capacity request and receiving capacity offers.
 Appendix 23 - 11 4.2.3 LOA-Online Submitting, handling and recording of local orders for shunting routes.
-Appendix 23 - 12 5.3.1 RMS Client (Rail Management System) / Feniks Real-time information on train movements and planning of the process tracks line to the railway yards of the Betuweroute.
-Appendix 23 - 13 4.8 5.3.1 6.2.4 Publication capacity requests (according to TSI TAF/TAP standard) The submission of capacity requests for train paths, the sending of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TAF/TAP TSI messages: This service can also provide up-to-date planning and execution information based on the TAF/TAP TSI messages.
-Appendix 23 - 27 4.2.3 4.8 5.3.1 6.2.4 Information on possessions Information on the scheduled possessions via - Btd-planner - Btd-planner reports - Possessions map Appendix 23 - 14 5.3.1 BuitenTermijnAanvragen (BUTA, Late Requests) Application for communication relating to BUTA < 36 hours.
-Appendix 23 - 15 5.3.1
+Appendix 23 - 12 5.3.1 RMS Client 200 (Rail Management System) / Feniks Real-time information on train movements and planning of the process tracks line to the railway yards of the Betuweroute.
+Real-time information on the planning and intervention of scheduled train paths for freight traffic.
+Appendix 23 - 13 4.8 5.3.1 6.2.4